iastro-pt/SWEET-Cat/README.md

      be updated.
    - Many of the SWEET-Cat things can be done automatically, e.g. write all the things in the table.
+   - Create files automatically for ParralaxSpec.py, TorresMass.py, and
+     Simbad.py.
+   - Create a NEWNEW1.
+This one is just a file with the names for creating the Simbad script (see e.g. in folder).
+   - The toughest challenge must be to find values in articles.
+I guess we must do this part manually, but we might be able to make a script that notifies us, if it finds article from Santos or Sousa, so we can set the homogenity flag to 1.